 Disambiguation.
 The expected_alignment in this doc and the R score in synt §6 are two distinct metrics: A proposal must clear both filters: synt produces something good (R ≥ threshold), the teleological Vaglio decides whether it is worth delivering it (expected_alignment ≥ θ).
 They are orthogonal: an excellent proposal at the wrong moment stays silent.

-Publication threshold
+Publication threshold and triage dashboard

 // workspace/.audit/telos_rejected.jsonl